Best Buy lowers outlook as Q1 results show inflation's bite

 Analysts expected $8.88 per share on $50.17 billion for the year.

-Elements of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on BBY at https://www.zacks.com/ap/BBY

 Follow Anne D’Innocenzio: http://twitter.com/ADInnocenzio